Chess World Cup 2009: Round one

-In the first round of the tournament all of the top 30 seeded players progressed, with the sole exception of Slovakian Sergei Movsesian (16), who was eliminated by the Chinese 113th seed Yu Yangyi.
+In the first round of the tournament all of the top 30 seeded players progressed, with the sole exception of Slovak Sergei Movsesian (16), who was eliminated by the Chinese 113th seed Yu Yangyi.
 Judit Polgár achieved a walkover, due to her opponent Duško Pavasovič withdrawing from the competition due to injury.
 The round was notable for the 16-game match between Pavel Tregubov and Varuzhan Akobian: after each winning with white over the first two days, their tiebreak held a marathon of four rapid games followed by ten blitz games.
 The two players fought until near 1 a.m. local time for the right to face Ruslan Ponomariov in the second round (which would start the next morning), Akobian finally achieving the decisive two-point advantage in the final bout before an Armageddon game would have been required.

 Round two

 The first day of Round Two included a number of upsets.
 The highest seed to have won their match was Alexander Grischuk (8), as Peter Svidler (3), Alexander Morozevich (4), Teimour Radjabov (5) and Vassily Ivanchuk (6) all lost and the remaining highest seeds (Gelfand, Gashimov and Ponomariov) drew.
 On the next day of matches, Morozevich, Radjabov and Ivanchuk were all eliminated, and exactly half of the matches went to tie-breaks.
 Of the 32 players to reach Round Three, all but seven players had been originally seeded in the top 32.